All Episodes

 Quit yours.

-Commiserate with the unfortunate all you Want, but then do what you can to get them out of that circumstance.
+If the guilt is just too much to bear, commiserate with the unfortunate all you want, but then do what you can to get them out of that circumstance.

 Feel like you can't talk about what went on at work, whether it's good or bad, because it'll make somebody who doesn't have a job feel bad.

-Simply it's senseless to me.
+Simply, it's senseless to me.

 No, Rush, you're misunderstanding.